kubernetes-sigs/kubespray/docs/nodes.md

 Modified from [comments in #3471](https://github.com/kubernetes-sigs/kubespray/issues/3471#issuecomment-530036084)

-## Limitation: Removal of first kube_control_plane and etcd
+## Limitation: Removal of first kube_control_plane and etcd-master

-Currently you can't remove the first node in your kube_control_plane and etcd list.
+Currently you can't remove the first node in your kube_control_plane and etcd-master list.
 If you still want to remove this node you have to:

 ### 1) Change order of current control planes